El Príncipe (TV series): Production

 Filming began in Ceuta on 13 May 2013.
 Most scenes were not shot in El Principe but in other neighborhoods of the city or in Madrid.
 The second and final season also made use of digital technology; in addition, some location filming for this stage took place in the cities of Valletta and Granada.
 Filming for this second season began on 9 June 2014.

 Controversy

 Several voices denounced the distortion of the image of Ceuta and the stigmatization of the city that it is thought the series would entail, specifically to the neighborhood of El Príncipe, by what they saw as distorted images of the city's reality.
 The president of the neighborhood denied that the police would turn a blind eye as depicted in the series.
 It is also disputed that El Príncipe is the most dangerous neighborhood in Spain as indicated in the series, relative to other districts such as Las 3000 Viviendas in Seville.

-Yasmina Aidi, a PhD candidate at Princeton University's Department of Spanish and Portuguese Languages, argued that the series could distort perceptions of Muslims within the Spanish public.
+An opinion piece in Al Jazeera argued that the series could distort perceptions of Muslims within the Spanish public.